INFORMSJoC/2023.0025/README.md

 ## Replicating

-To replicate any of the results presented above, put the data folder and the respective src folder under the same folder and run the respective code file.
+To replicate any of the results presented above, put the data folder and the respective scripts folder under the same folder and run the respective code file.